Labdane

 Labdane is a natural bicyclic diterpene.
 It forms the structural core for a wide variety of natural products collectively known as labdanes or labdane diterpenes.
 The labdanes were so named because the first members of the class were originally obtained from labdanum, a resin derived from the gum rockrose.

 A variety of biological activities have been determined for labdane diterpenes including antibacterial, antifungal, antiprotozoal, and anti-inflammatory activities.
 Natural labdanes in tree resin are believed to be the precursors of amber, which polymerise under great pressure.

+Biosynthesis

+The enzyme (13E)-labda-7,13-dien-15-ol synthase produces the labdane, (13E)-labda-7,13-dien-15-ol, directly from geranylgeranyl pyrophosphate in the lycophyte Selaginella moellendorffii.
+The reaction proceeds in two steps: cyclisation and then hydrolysis, with pyrophosphate (PP_{i}) as a byproduct.